Zombstech/AfterCD/README.md

 # Sonic And Amy: After CD
-Source Code for a WIP Fangame made with Retro Engine 4 and powered by the RSDKv4 branch.
+Source Code for a WIP Fangame made with Retro Engine 4 and powered by the RSDKv4+ fork.

 Expect logs and commits to be in spanish because we, the two project members, are spanish speakers from Latin America.